Moby: Books

 In March 2010, Moby and animal activist Miyun Park released Gristle: From Factory Farms to Food Safety (Thinking Twice About the Meat We Eat), a collection of ten essays by various people in the food industry that they edited to detail "unbiased, factual information about the consequences of animal production" and factory farming.

 In 2014, Moby began writing an autobiography covering his life and career from his move to New York City in the late 1980s to the recording of Play in 1999.
 He enjoyed the experience, and wrote approximately 300,000 words before cutting it by half to reach a rough edit of the book.
 Porcelain: A Memoir was released on May 17, 2016, by Penguin Press.
 Moby put out the compilation album Music from Porcelain to coincide the book's release, featuring his own tracks and a mixtape of tracks by other artists.

-His second memoir, Then It Fell Apart was released on May 2, 2019, and covers his life and career from 1999 to 2009.
+His second memoir, Then It Fell Apart, was released on May 2, 2019, and covers his life and career from 1999 to 2009.

 In September 2021, Moby published The Little Pine Cookbook, featuring vegan recipes developed from his time owning his restaurant.

+Politics

+Moby endorsed Kamala Harris for the 2024 US Presidential election.